dd32/td-gh-ex/readme.txt

 You can change the search bar title via WordPress Dashboard > Appearance > Customize.

 = Browser support =
-Because I have used css selector 'nth-of-type' it might not display 100% in IE8 and older.
+The knowledgebase might not display 100% in IE8 and older because I have used css selector 'nth-of-type'.

 == Copyright ==